Conference / 3.10.2017 - 6.10.2017

 - Recycling and Life Cycle Assessment

-- Shelf Life methods, modelling, accelerated shelf life assessment
+- Shelf Life methods, modeling, accelerated shelf life assessment

 - Sensory analysis: physiological and instrumental analysis